tuliocanedo/UNES-University-Web-Page/README.md

 ## My process

-To build a Web site using HTML5 and CSS3.
+To build a Web site using HTML5 with table.

 ### Built with

-- Semantic HTML5 markup
+- Semantic HTML5 markup.
-- CSS custom properties
-- CSS Grid

 ### What I learned